Basis-Theory/basistheory-integration-guides/collections/guides/use_token_data_in_http_requests/index.md

 ### Application Setup

-Will will be creating and proxying tokens that contain PCI data in this example.
+We will be creating and proxying tokens that contain PCI data in this example.
-We will first need to ensure we have a `Server to Server` application configured that has `token:pci:create` and `token:pci:use:proxy` permissions.
+First, we need to ensure we have a `Server to Server` application configured that has `token:pci:create` and `token:pci:use:proxy` permissions.
 We will be using the API Key associated with this application in all HTTP requests below.

 <span class="base-alert info">